On dissociated infinite permutation groups: New examples of dissociated permutation groups

-\begin{proof} The proof of \cite[Thm.~3.5]{Rosendal} shows that for every $a\in\dom(\M_p)$, the point stabilizer $\Aut(\M_p)_a$ is Roelcke precompact and therefore coarsely bounded.
-Since $\Aut(\M_p)$ is dissociated, Theorem \ref{thm.Howe.Moore.dissociated} implies that $\Aut(\M_p)$ has the Howe-Moore property with respect to coarsely bounded sets. \end{proof}
+\begin{proof} The proof of \cite[Thm.~3.5]{Rosendal} shows that for every $a\in\dom(\M_p)$, the point stabilizer $\Isom(\M_p)_a$ is Roelcke-precompact and therefore coarsely bounded.
+Since $\Isom(\M_p)$ is dissociated, Theorem \ref{thm.Howe.Moore.dissociated} implies that $\Isom(\M_p)$ has the Howe-Moore property with respect to coarsely bounded sets. \end{proof}